trvorth/hyperchain/README.md

     ```bash
     cargo run --release --bin hyperwallet -- generate --output wallet.key
     ```
+        (You will be prompted for a secure password).

    **Critical Notice**: The `Public Address` emitted by this operation must be copied.
 Furthermore, the associated `Mnemonic Phrase` must be transcribed and stored in a secure, offline medium for recovery purposes.

 2.  **Node Configuration**: